 She’s tried talking to him.
 She’s even tried being stern.
 He hadn’t even looked up from his Xbox.

 They’d been dating two months.
-Two mouths to long.
-Everything had been perfect the first couple of weeks then he had started having more bad moods then good moods.
+Two months too long.
+Everything had been perfect the first couple of weeks then he started having more bad moods than good moods.
 Every time he got into an argument with his father his moods became unpredictable.
 And he had arguments with his father a lot.